verna-zhai/Climate-risk-index/README.md

 # Files

 The folder climate physical risk contains code and rawdata.
-Given that the rawdata zip file of climate policy uncertainty is over 1GB, so we didn't upload directly and you can download in this [OneDrive link](https://1drv.ms/u/c/75642e0591651e23/EZ_PBbjqfvdBvbQmsq-ZA-oBoDptDXclNcmDuoyniCpuNw).
+Given that the rawdata ZIP file of climate policy uncertainty is over 1GB, so we didn't upload directly and you can download in this [OneDrive link](https://1drv.ms/u/c/75642e0591651e23/EZ_PBbjqfvdBvbQmsq-ZA-oBoDptDXclNcmDuoyniCpuNw).

 # Climate physical risk